babar-raza/package-descriptions/aspose.cloud/nuget/Aspose.OCR Cloud SDK for .NET.md

 BMP, JPG, GIF, PNG, TIFF

-## Platform Independence

-Aspose.OCR Cloud’s platform independent document manipulation API is a true REST API that can be used from any platform.
-You can use it with any language or platform that supports REST, be it the web, desktop, mobile, or the cloud.
-The API integrates with other cloud services to provide you the flexibility you require for processing documents.
-It is suitable for the most types of businesses, documents, or content.

 ## Getting Started with Aspose.OCR Cloud SDK for .NET

 You do not need to install anything to get started with Aspose.OCR Cloud SDK for .NET.
 Just create an account at [Aspose for Cloud](https://dashboard.aspose.cloud/#/apps) and get your application information.